Honors Capstone Project

 I sincerely hope that after watching Connecting The Peaces you will have a new perspective about some of the major conflicts affecting the world today and perhaps even leave with a bit more hope for the future.

 Kurtzman, Alison Sara, "Connecting The Peaces: Working To Make The World A Better Place – The Encompass Journey of Understanding" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 120.